ashlyngunderwood/luxury-customer-behavior-analysis/README.md

 - Upper-Mid
 - High Value

+This segmentation framework enabled direct comparison of behavior and contribution across customer groups.

 ## Key Insights
 ### Revenue Concentration
-The top ~10% of customers account for approximately 60% of total revenue, indicating a highly concentrated revenue distribution.
+A small proportion of customers drives a disproportionate share of revenue.
+The top ~10% of customers contribute approximately 60% of total revenue, highlighting a highly concentrated revenue distribution.

-### Customer Behavior Differences
+### Behavioral Drivers of Value
+High-value customers exhibit:
+- Significantly higher purchase frequency
-High-value customers demonstrate significantly higher purchase frequency and average order value compared to lower-value segments.
+- Substantially higher average order value

+These two factors are the primary drivers separating top-tier customers from the rest.

-### Segment Contribution
+### Segment Contribution Imbalance
-Despite equal distribution of customers across segments, the highest-value segment contributes the majority of total revenue.
+Although customers are evenly distributed across segments, revenue contribution is not.
+The highest-value segment generates the majority of total revenue, while lower-value segments contribute minimally.

 ## Business Implications
-- Retaining high-value customers is critical to maintaining revenue
+- Retention is critical: Losing high-value customers would have a disproportionate impact on revenue
-- Improving the first customer experience can increase repeat purchases
+- Early engagement matters: Improving the initial customer experience can increase repeat purchases
+- Growth opportunity exists in mid-tier segments: Targeted strategies can move customers into higher-value tiers
-- Loyalty and incentive programs can help increase engagement
+- Personalization and loyalty strategies can increase frequency and spend
-- Mid-tier customers represent an opportunity for growth through targeted strategies

 ## Deliverables
 - Jupyter Notebook containing full analysis and methodology
-- Tableau dashboard (to be added) for business-facing visualization
+- Tableau dashboard showcasing revenue concentration and behavioral segmentation